-If you’re starting from Europe or North America, your best bet for starting your Malaysia itinerary in Melaka is flying into Singapore and continuing by bus.
+If you’re starting from Europe or North America, your best bet for starting your Malaysia itinerary in Melaka is to fly into Singapore and continue by bus.

 From Singapore to Melaka, you’re on banking on a 2.5- to 3-hour bus ride.
 And then, of course, there’s the adding bonus of spending a couple days in Singapore!

 A good option, if you choose this route, is Golden Coach Express.
 They run up to three buses per day between Singapore and Melaka, a journey lasting just over 3 hours.

 Sticking strictly to this 10-day Malaysia itinerary, you could save time by flying into Malacca International Airport (Batu Berendam Airport).
 It’ll certainly cost you more than the flight/bus route from Singapore, but will save you a day if you’re tight for time.

 On the surface, Kuala Lumpur is much like any other big modern Asian city: loud, sprawling, and skyscraping.
 But the unique melange of Chinese, Malay and Indian cultures give KL an attitude all on its own.